clarkdave/clarkdave.net/content/posts/2014-01-13-tracking-errors-with-logstash-and-sentry.md

     /opt/logstash/server/plugins/logstash/outputs/sentry.rb

 Now add this code to start the plugin - we'll implement the `receive` method in a moment.
+Or if you'd prefer, just grab the completed file [from GitHub](https://gist.github.com/clarkdave/edaab9be9eaa9bf1ee5f) and go from there.

     #!ruby
     require 'logstash/outputs/base'